Lorica hamata: Usage

 Modern historians believe that mail armor was invented by the Celts.
-Possibly coming from conflicts with the Celts in the 3rd century BC, it was utilized by both legionary and auxilia troops.
+With the idea for this form of mail possibly coming to Rome during conflicts with the Celts in the 3rd century BC, lorica hamata was used by both legionary and auxilia troops.
 The first documented use occurred during the Roman conquest of Hispania.
 There were several versions of this type of armor, specialized for different military duties such as skirmishers, cavalry, and spearmen.
 Over its lifetime, the lorica hamata remained in constant use by legionaries and it was the preferred armor of centurions, who favored its greater coverage and lower maintenance.
 Constant friction kept the rings of the lorica hamata free of rust.
 Only the richest soldiers could afford to wear it.
 During the early empire depictions of emperors wearing either the lorica hamata or lorica squamata were very rare.
 However, during the later empire such depictions were more common.
 During the 1st century AD it was starting to be supplemented by lorica segmentata, but had been reintroduced as sole standard-issue armor by the 4th century.
 Despite that, the lorica hamata was still common among the legionary soldiers in the 2nd century.